 And here's why.

-The most interesting study that my dietitian pointed out for me involved giving infertile men a regular dose of natural ginger.
+The most interesting study from the Iraqi Academic Scientific Journal that my dietitian pointed out for me involved giving infertile men a regular dose of natural ginger.

 The results were overwhelming in favor of improved sperm production after three months .

 Ashwagandha is commonly used in ancient Indian medicine to boost testosterone and fertility.
 But the most extensive clinical trial by the NIH took a look at how the male body reacted for exercise performance.

 Over the trial period, there was a marked improvement in muscle strength during resistance exercises .
 You should be able to find it in health food stores, but it's often a better idea to look for supplement products that list it as an ingredient.